upbound/docs/content/providers/policies.md

 from [Common Vulnerabilities and Exposures](https://nvd.nist.gov/general/cve-process) (CVEs) under the following
 conditions:

-1. Upbound’s vulnerability scanners identifies a CVE affecting a provider package
+1. Upbound's vulnerability scanners identifies a CVE affecting a provider package
 1. The CVE is independently fixable of any other bugs.
 For a CVE to be fixable, either there is
     1. an upstream release version available which has been verified to fix the CVE, or
     1. an affected provider package can be rebuilt with updated compilers and/or libraries to remediate that CVE.